-Except in situations involving sexual misconduct, when the CD receives a child abuse report alleging that an employee of the district has abused a student, the report shall be immediately referred to the superintendent or designee (or the president of the School Board in situations concerning the superintendent), who will conduct an initial investigation.
-If the initial investigation determines that the report relates to a spanking by a certificated district employee or the use of reasonable physical force against a student for the protection of persons or property by any district personnel administered pursuant to district policy, or if it is determined that the sole purpose of the report is to harass a district employee, the report will be investigated as detailed below in accordance with law.
+When the CD receives a child abuse report alleging that an employee of the District has abused or neglected a student, the report shall be immediately referred to the Superintendent or designee (or the president of the School Board in situations concerning the Superintendent) and the District's Title IX Coordinator, who will conduct an initial investigation.
+If the initial investigation determines that the report relates to a spanking by a certificated District employee or the use of reasonable physical force against a student for the protection of persons or property by any District personnel administered pursuant to District policy, or if it is determined that the sole purpose of the report is to harass a District employee, the report will be investigated as detailed below in accordance with law.
 All other reports of any nature will be immediately returned to the CD for investigation.